jitsi/jibri/README.md

 enableRecording: true,
 hiddenDomain: 'recorder.yourdomain.com',
 ```
-Once recording is enabled in config.js, the recording button will become available in the user interface.
+Once recording is enabled in config.js, the recording (or "Go live now") button will become available in the user interface.
 However, until a valid jibri is seen by Jicofo, the mesage "Recording currently unavailable" will be displayed when it is pressed.
 Once a jibri connects successfully, the user will instead be prompted to enter a stream key.

 Make sure to update Jibri's config.json appropriately to match any config done above.